whyoleg/ffi-kotlin/README.md

 3. build WASM binary using emscripten (can be run on any OS)
 4. somehow package it (still not sure how)

+TODO:

+* how to set up packaging, so it will work all time?
+* JS uses hardcoded emscripten library name in external declarations - how to avoid it?
+* how to publish wasm+js with kotlin library so it will be consumable?
+* a lot of hacks to attach prebuilt dependency...
+* setup testing in browser

 #### Native

 nothing interesting, just mapping for cinterop (though tested for now only with macos-arm64)